Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: Introduction

-According to the AFDC report from June 2022 \cite{AFDC}, there are 1,454,480 registered electric vehicles in the US, with an average of 28,519 EVs per state.
-California has the highest number of EVs with 563,070, while North Dakota has the lowest with 380.
+According to the Alternative Fuels Data Center (AFDC) report from June 2022 \cite{AFDC}, there are 1,454,480 registered electric vehicles in the US.
+California has the highest number of EVs, with 563,070, while North Dakota has the lowest, with 380.
 There is a growing need for public fast charging stations for electric vehicles as the number of EVs on the road continues to increase\cite{Al_EVCS}.
 Fast charging stations provide a convenient way for EV drivers to recharge their vehicles when they are away from home and are necessary for the widespread adoption of EVs \cite{Ye_EVCS}.
-Many people do not have access to private charging options, such as a garage or off-street parking with an electrical outlet, so public charging stations can provide a necessary source of power for EV owners.
+In 2020, it was reported that approximately 12\% of electric vehicle owners did not have access to private charging options, such as a garage or off-street parking with an electrical outlet \cite{Charging_access}.
+This percentage is estimated to increase to as high as 47\% by 2030, making public charging stations an essential source of power for EV owners.
 In addition, fast charging stations can help to reduce range anxiety, which is the fear of running out of charge while driving an EV, by providing a quick and convenient way to recharge.
 The development of a comprehensive network of public fast charging stations can also support the continued growth of the EV market and the transition to a low-carbon transportation system.